korbinian90/ROMEO/README.md

 - input scaling issue (with INT16).
 Fixed in v2.0.2
 ### v3.1
 - quality map output is corrupted.
 Fixed in v3.1.1
+### MacOS
+To run romeo, multiple files have to be flagged as save to execute.
+Additionally, the executable might only run on specific OS versions.
+You can try the newest MacOS executable, v3.2.2 and v3.1.
+This problem is still unsolved and no clear way how to improve the compatibility

 ## Feedback
 Feature requests and bug reports are welcome!